aionnetwork/aion-docs/kernel/smart-contracts-demo-dapp.md

 ### **Enabling interaction and function calls**

 1. Navigate to DemoDApp/src/ and open the **interact_counter.js** file
-2. Make the same changes as in the deploy_counter.js script, modifing web3 directory, account, and password:
+2. Make the same changes as in the deploy_counter.js script, modifying web3 directory, account, and password:
   - line 10: edit directory path to where your aion/web3 is located (from home, or check the directory using the ```pwd``` command)
   - line 28: edit a0 to the index number your address is in (listed under *alloc* when you open the new config/genesis.json file)
 Note: Lists are indexed starting at 0